Harness the Power of Big Data with an Applied Statistics Master’s Degree

 - Develop proficiency with statistical software programs such as SAS, R, and Tableau, further increasing your marketability to future employers.

-- Address the important ethical issues underlying data analysis from a Christian perspective through an entire course focused on faith and ethics in the field.
+- Address the important ethical issues underlying data analysis from a Christian perspective on faith and ethics in the field.